-If you can’t easily find the pilot light and reset switch, look in your furnace’s manual for a diagram which indicates its location.
+If you can’t easily find the pilot light and reset switch, look in your furnace’s manual for a diagram that indicates its location.
 If you can’t find the physical manual, check the manufacturer’s website online.

-Set the reset switch to off
+2. Set the reset switch to off.

-Turn the knob to the Off setting – you should be able to adjust it easily using your fingers.
+Turn the knob to the “Off” setting.
+You should be able to adjust it easily using your fingers.
 This stops the flow of gas.

-Wait a moment
+3. Wait a moment.

-Relight the pilot light
+4. Relight the pilot light.

-Observe the furnace
+5. Observe the furnace.

 Once the pilot light is relit and you’ve released the reset button, your furnace should fire up automatically.
 Observe the pilot light for a few moments to ensure it stays lit.
-Check the surrounding areas for drafts or other air sources which could have extinguished the pilot light initially.
+Check the surrounding areas for drafts or other air sources that could have extinguished the pilot light initially.